sitrox/rails_ops/README.md

   Obviously this is never called if the operation is just instantiated and never run.
 This is the default chain.

+- `:before_model_save`

+  This only applies to operations deriving from `RailsOps::Operation::Model` and its descendants.
+Policies in this chain run after nested model operations are performed and immediately before the "main" model is saved.

 - `:after_perform`

   Policies in this chain run immediately after the `perform` method is called.